MAbbasRaza/AI/README.md

 # AI
 Artificial intelligence is the simulation of human intelligence processes by machines, especially computer systems.

-This repository contains the following projects of python
+This repository contains the following projects of python:
 - Age, Gender, Race  and Emotion Prediction
 - Facial recognition & attendance system
 - Web Scrapper